Other Useful Instincts

 experiments.
 Every new object is approached in a spirit of inquiry.

-Interest is omnivorous, feeding upon every phase of environment.
+us, feeding upon every phase of environment.
 Nothing

 is too simple or too complex to demand attention and exploration, so